Russwater RPG Ruleset

 To create their own spell or ability the PC needs to identify the following details:

-Spell / Ability name, Level, Ability Score, Disciple(s), Activation time, Range, Requirements, Duration and Description.
+Spell / Ability name, Level, Ability Score, Discipline(s), Activation time, Range, Requirements, Duration and Description.

 Creating a spell / ability in this way allows both the player and GM to have a reasonable understanding of how the new ability will work.